ankush109/Pratilip-assignment/readme.md

 ## ORDER SERVICE :

 1. The ORDER SERVICE is for

-            a.
-Making an order it takes (UserId and Items which will contain each productId and its quantity)
+   1. Making an order it takes (UserId and Items which will contain each productId and its quantity)

-            b.Gets the User address , phone number By calling a API CALL to USER SERVICE to fetch the user address , phone number , city  and creates the order
+   2. Gets the User address , phone number By calling a API CALL to USER SERVICE to fetch the user address , phone number , city and creates the order

-            c.Listens for events "PROFILE UPDATE" to update the order details (user's phone number , address )
+   3. Listens for events "PROFILE UPDATE" to update the order details (user's phone number , address )

+## GRAPHQL API GATEWAY :

+1. This API GATEWAY is used to consolidate all the data from diff microservices( USER / PRODUCT / ORDER ) and return reponse to the Client without the Client directly dealing with different services

+2. Used Redis as a caching layer to cache some queries (List all products )

+3. Invalidate the cache once a new product is created to avoid stale date to the Client